Behavioural Biometrics: Keystroke, Gait and Mouse Dynamics

 Contemporary research has moved beyond single-modality classifiers toward multimodal fusion: combining keystroke dynamics with mouse dynamics, with touch dynamics, with typing error patterns, with device sensor data (accelerometer, gyroscope on mobile), and with micro-expression analysis from front-facing cameras.
 The forensic attraction of multimodal fusion is additive discrimination: an adversary who can replicate one behavioural channel (for example by learning from observed keystrokes) is unlikely to simultaneously replicate all channels.

 Deep learning approaches, particularly recurrent neural networks (RNNs) and transformers applied to time-series keystroke data, have substantially improved free-text verification accuracy.
-Work from the Rochester Institute of Technology (Acien et al., 2022) on the Aalto University Keyboard Dataset, which contains 136 million keystrokes from 168,000 participants in 200 countries, showed that a transformer-based model could verify individual identity from typing samples as short as 160 keystrokes with an EER of approximately 4 per cent for fixed-text and 11 per cent for free-text.
+Work from the Universidad Autonoma de Madrid (Acien et al., 2022) on the Aalto University Keyboard Dataset, which contains 136 million keystrokes from 168,000 participants in over 200 countries, showed that a deep learning model could verify individual identity from typing samples as short as 160 keystrokes with an EER of approximately 2.2 per cent for the desktop scenario and 9.2 per cent for the mobile scenario.
 This scale of dataset represents a qualitative change in the validation evidence available to forensic examiners.

 For gait, computer-vision models trained on large-scale gait datasets (CASIA-B with 124 subjects; OU-MVLP with 10,307 subjects) now achieve rank-1 recognition rates above 90 per cent in controlled lab conditions.
 The challenge for forensic application remains the covariate problem: CCTV footage is captured at different viewpoints, under different lighting, with subjects wearing different clothing, at different walking speeds.
 Forensic-grade gait algorithms must be evaluated on out-of-distribution data (footage conditions significantly different from training data), not just benchmark datasets.
 The NIST Gait Challenge series, following the model of the NIST Fingerprint Vendor Technology Evaluation, is one proposed path to independent, auditable performance benchmarking.